mlaanderson/psoc_ble/README.md

 #### CYBLE_EVT_GAPC_SCAN_PROGRESS_RESULT
 This event is triggered every time a device is discovered; pointer to structure of type CYBLE_GAPC_ADV_REPORT_T is returned as the event parameter.

+#### CYBLE_EVT_GAP_AUTH_REQ
+This event is received by Peripheral and Central devices.
+When it is received by Peripheral, peripheral needs to Call CyBle_GappAuthReqReply() to reply to authentication request from Central.

+When this event is received by Central, that means the slave has requested Central to initiate authentication procedure.
+Central needs to call CyBle_GappAuthReq() to initiate authentication procedure.
+Pointer to structure of type CYBLE_GAP_AUTH_INFO_T is returned as the event parameter.

+#### CYBLE_EVT_GAP_PASSKEY_ENTRY_REQUEST
+This event indicates that the device has to send passkey to be used during the pairing procedure.
+CyBle_GapAuthPassKeyReply() is required to be called with valid parameters on receiving this event.

+Refer to Bluetooth Core Spec.
+4.1, Part H, Section 2.3.5.1 Selecting STK Generation Method.

+Nothing is returned as part of the event parameter.

+#### CYBLE_EVT_GAP_PASSKEY_DISPLAY_REQUEST
+This event indicates that the device needs to display passkey during the pairing procedure.

+Refer to Bluetooth Core Spec.
+4.1, Part H, Section 2.3.5.1 Selecting STK Generation Method.

+Pointer to data of type 'uint32' is returned as part of the event parameter.
+Passkey can be any 6-decimal-digit value.

+#### CYBLE_EVT_GAP_AUTH_COMPLETE
+This event indicates that the authentication procedure has been completed.

+The event parameter contains the security information as defined by CYBLE_GAP_AUTH_INFO_T.

+This event is generated at the end of the following three operations:

+* Authentication is initiated with a newly connected device

+* Encryption is initiated with a connected device that is already bonded

+* Re-Encryption is initiated with a connected device with link already encrypted

+During encryption/re-encryption, the Encryption Information exchanged during the pairing process is used to encrypt/re-encrypt the link.
+As this does not modify any of the authentication parameters with which the devices were paired, this event is generated with NULL event data and the result of the encryption operation.